stormpath/stormpath-rails/README.md

 ## Assumptions

-The bulk of this guide assumes that you are creating a new Rails application from scratch and want to user Stormpath for use management out of the box.
+The bulk of this guide assumes that you are creating a new Rails application from scratch and want to user Stormpath for user management out of the box.
 If you have an existing application into which you want to integrate Stormpath, and that application already has the notion of a user in it, skip to the "[Sign Up For A Stormpath Account](#signup)" section.

 ## Setup

 1. Navigate to where you'd like to start your new app.

-2. Use rails to create a new application and cd into it:
+2. Use Rails to create a new application and cd into it:

     ```
     rails new myApp